Operation London Bridge: what happens when the Queen dies?

 Funerals for senior members of the Royal Family are organised years in advance, and have been overseen by the Duke of Norfolk since 1672.
 “Detailed plans are laid for the Queen’s funeral, and for the sequence of events - both in Britain and the 15 other realms - by which the new king is shown to the people,” according to The Telegraph.

-As monarch, the Queen is automatically accorded a state funeral and banks and the London Stock Exchange will be closed on the day, which is expected to fall 12 days after her passing.
+As monarch, the Queen is automatically accorded a state funeral, and banks and the London Stock Exchange will be closed on the day.
 The service will be led by the Archbishop of Canterbury and will be attended by the Royal Family, politicians and heads of state from across the globe.

 In plans codenamed “Operation Feather”, the Queen’s coffin “will lie in state at the Palace of Westminster for three days” between “D-Day+6” and “D-Day+9”, according to Politico.
 It “will lie on a raised box known as a catafalque in the middle of Westminster Hall” and will be “open to the public 23 hours a day”.

-On “D-Day+6, a rehearsal will take place for the state funeral procession”, while “the state funeral itself will be held at Westminster Abbey” ten days after her death.
+On “D-Day+6, a rehearsal will take place for the state funeral procession”.
 The day of the funeral will be marked by “a two minutes’ silence across the nation at midday”.

 Various Whitehall departments are involved in the planning, with the Foreign Office “arranging the arrivals of heads of state and VIPs from abroad” and the Home Office “responsible for security arrangements”, the site added.
 The Department for Transport has “raised concerns that the number of people who may want to travel to London could cause major problems for the transport network, and lead to overcrowding”.